tagline: From openSUSE

 - The GNOME:Factory Repository (G:F Repo) is where the latest (read: development) version of GNOME is built.

-- The G:F Repo will allow you to upgrade to a newer version of GNOME than what is available in openSUSE 12.3.
+- The G:F Repo will allow you to upgrade to a newer version of GNOME than what is available in 13.1.
 However, use of this repo is not recommended for new users nor is it recommended for use as a daily driver.
 There is constant development being done here.
 This means you WILL encounter bugs, some of which can result in an broken system.
-If you want a more "bleeding edge" GNOME without the instability that comes with Factory, try Tumbleweed
+If you want a more "bleeding edge" GNOME without the instability that comes with Factory, have a look at Tumbleweed.

 How To Upgrade Using G:F

 - Do you feel like you are up for a challenge and ready to help squash some bugs?
 GREAT!